1j01/midiflip/README.md

 MidiFlip can be used to simply flip notes around, but it also gives you raw control over the notes in a simple way so you can make arbitrary remappings.

-You'll be able to batch convert a bunch of files by specifying a glob on the CLI.
+You can batch convert a bunch of files by specifying a glob on the CLI.

 ## Limitations